The adorable Frenchie is a breed that’s fast-growing in popularity, especially in the United States.

-This is just one reason why the Frenchie comes with an expensive price tag.
+This is just one reason why the French Bulldog price is rather high.
 If you’d like to know how I arrived at the figures quoted above, please read on for a complete break-down.

-How Much Will a French Bulldog Cost to Buy?
+How Much Does a French Bulldog Really Cost?

 If you opt for a ‘Champion Bloodline’ then this means that at least one dog in the puppy’s past, not only goes back three generations (and is recorded) and they earned an AKC Conformation championship and/or a Grand Championship title.